Preset Exchange and Multitrack Upload to iPad & iPhone

 Step 5 – (Optional) Upload Your Own Multitracks to KLANG:app

 Besides presets Multitracks can be uploaded to KLANG:app to be rendered on the iOS devices directly.
-Up to 24 channels in 44.1kHz in M4A, WAV or MP3 format.
+Up to 24 mono channels in 44.1kHz in M4A, WAV or MP3 format.
 You will find example multitrack files including a preset XML below.

 Bef0re uploading new multitrack files to your iOS device, please make sure that KLANG:app is fully shut down before you proceed.
 Otherwise, the new files will not be shown until you relaunch KLANG:app!